Premik/blender_rhubarb_lipsync_ng/README.md

    ![Frame range](doc/img/NLATrackSelection.png)

 1. You can tweak the `Strip placement settings`.
-Note this section is currently being redesigned and will be simplified.
+Note this section is currently being redesigned and will be simplified in the future.

    ![Placement Settings](doc/img/placementSettings.png)